The Penrose Inquiry into acquired infection from blood products

 That discussions have begun about a stronger patient voice in decisions about purchasing clotting factor products.

 That the Health (Tobacco, Nicotine etc. and Care) (Scotland) Bill makes provision to introduce a Duty of Candour which, if well implemented, could help improve transparency.

 Shona Robison has made a statement in relation to access to the new Direct Acting Antivirals for Hepatitis C, saying that “it is very important that those who have been affected through the infected blood and blood products are given an opportunity to have those treatments.”

-You can read more about the contaminated blood campaign here.
-Should you wish to find out more about the Penrose Inquiry, or the work of Haemophilia Scotland, please click here.
+Should you wish to find out more about the contaminated blood campaign, the Penrose Inquiry, or the work of Haemophilia Scotland, please click here.